"Calling the Shots! offers teachers practical ways to raise standards of children’s writing within a thoughtful, forward-looking curriculum."

 Children are used to watching high-quality TV and movies and we don't think the resources they use in school should be any different.
 So, Calling the Shots! features professional actors and actresses, including Sarah Hadland (better known as Stevie from Miranda), was filmed by professional film crews and we even had original music composed.
 So, you can be sure that your class will get a great experience.

-We accept payment by debit/credit card, PayPal, or we can invoice your school.
+We accept payment by debit/credit card or PayPal.

 Anna Fowles, Hampshire Inspectorate and Advisory Service for English and Year 6 Teacher, St John the Baptist RC Primary School